 It is best to take the rags used in the application of the oil or varnish outdoors and allow them to air-dry on a clothesline until the oil hardens and the rags become a little stiff.
 They then can be disposed of in a covered outside trash container.

 Do not dispose of oily rags in indoor trash cans-it could result in a serious fire!

-warning about furniture polishes that contain silicones
+Warning about furniture polishes that contain silicone